 I apologize for straying a bit but I felt that if you knew where I was "coming from" it would be much easier to understand my reasoning behind what I have to say.

+Is it selfish to the family for a person to decide not to be treated for cancer.
 No!
 It is a persons right to have their life, just that ...
 THEIR LIFE.
 Whether it be short or long, ultimately we have no control over when our "time" is.

 More families than not want their loved one to stay with them for as long as possible and may feel slighted that a person decides they don't want to be ill, burnt and possibly die from a treatment designed to possibly help the cancer go into remission.